 Peer-review record

 Multiple independent AI systems reviewed DBaD to find weaknesses, misuse paths, and false-confidence risks.
+The current public flow is Round62 through DBAD-PUB-1067 and includes the active tool-boundary direct-run guard.

 Start here